bradymholt/cRonstrue/README.md

 ## i18n

-To use the i18n support cRonstrue provides, you must use the packaged library that contains the locale transalations.
+To use the i18n support cRonstrue provides, you must use the packaged library that contains the locale translations.
 Once you do this, you can pass the name of a supported locale as an option to  `cronstrue.toString()`.
 For example, for the es (Spanish) locale, you would use: `cronstrue.toString("* * * * *", { locale: "es" });`.

 ### Node
 ```js